List of JoJo's Bizarre Adventure characters: Part 5: Golden Wind

 Trish is the daughter of the boss, although she'd never met him, a result of her parents union when he was living under the pseudonym "Solido Naso."
 She is protected by Bruno's team from her father's enemies, until it is revealed he'd only had her protected so that he could eliminate the threat she posed to him due to her very existence.
 She eventually awakens her own Stand Spice Girl (スパイス・ガール, Supaisu Gāru) (Note: "Spicy Lady" in official English releases.) which has the ability to soften any material giving it a similar sensation to rubber.

+In Japanese, she is voiced by Sayaka Senbongi in the anime and subsequent appearances, Nao Tōyama in Eyes of Heaven and All Star Battle, and Rio Natsuki in the 2002 game.
+In English, she is voiced by Lizzie Freeman.